osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 specified such as `Enumeration<AADL_Project::Supported_Hardware_Source_Language>`.
 If the enumeration type is declared as a top-level enumeration type declaration in a property set, then the name of the enumeration type becomes the generic type.
 However, if the declaration of the enumeration type is embedded within another declaration such as a property or a record field, then the enumeration type is considered to be unnamed.
-When the enumeration type is unnamed, the display of the base type changes from `Enumeration` to `UnnamedEnumeration` and its generic type refers to the named element that contains the unnamed enumeration type.
-For example, if an unnamed enumeration type is declared within a property, then an example of the ultimate type would be `UnnamedEnumeration<Communication_Properties::Fan_Out_Policy>`. `Enumeration` has no members.
+When the enumeration type is unnamed, the generic type refers to the named element that contains the unnamed enumeration type.
+For example, if an unnamed enumeration type is declared within a property, then an example of the ultimate type would be `Enumeration<Communication_Properties::Fan_Out_Policy>`. `Enumeration` has no members.

 #### EventInstance